AlexanderRitter02/typst-companion/README.md

 # Typst Companion

-A VS Code extension that adds Markdown-like editing niceties **on top of and in addition to** to Nathan Varner's [Typst LSP](https://github.com/nvarner/typst-lsp).
+A VS Code extension that adds Markdown-like editing niceties **on top of and in addition to** to the [Tinymist](https://github.com/Myriad-Dreamin/tinymist) language server for Typst.

 ## Features